by shellfire and torpedo from the German U-140, August 6th, 1918 - WW1

 In reading various published books and articles about this event, you may find many different versions of how this attack occurred.
 One version of the story is that in all his crazed course changes, Captain Charles Gerlach of the Merak failed to account for the location of the outer fringes of the Diamond Shoals.
 The Merak was reported to have struck the bottom and come fast to the shoals making her escape now impossible.
 The Merak crew immediately took to the boats and the 43 men of her crew escaped the freighter in two lifeboats.
 The report of the Merak running aground has been replicated in many reports and books.
 This scenario is possible, but may not be all that likely as this fact was not related by crew members during their interrogation by naval authorities after the event.
-According to Second Mate Monti's testimony, after about thirty shots had been fired at them they knew escape was impossible and abandoned the vessel when the U-boat was still approaching and several miles off and had turned attention to the Lightship.
+According to Second Mate Monti's testimony, after about thirty shots had been fired at them they knew escape was impossible and abandoned the vessel when the U-boat was still approaching and several miles off but had turned attention to the Diamond Shoals Lightship.
 No mention of a grounding was made during his testimony.
 In fact during the initial assault on the Merak, the U-boat was actually closer to the Diamond Shoals Lightship than Merak, giving the Merak crew the time to launch the boats and flee when the opportunity arose.